-Background of Client: One of the world’s leading paper manufactures
+Background of Client: A paper manufacturer

 As an older (50+ years) conservative company, most of its management and sales staff used a price-reduction approach to close sales.
 Thus, the company’s profit margin had dramatically decreased in the highly competitive business environment of recent years.